 In general, the results are in line with what might be expected, i.e. that the deformation intensity coefficient c_A associated with angularity acts mainly on the size of the object, through the volume and the projected major axis, as shown by the evolution of the means and the standard deviations, has a moderate effect on the elongation (cf. the standard deviations), and a rather small effect on the three other characteristics.
-Conversely, the deformation intensity coefficient associated with the texture c_T has a relatively small effect on the shape characteristics such as circularity, sphericity, and solidity, especially given its obvious effect on the surface of the object.
-Finally, it should not be forgotten that the parameters a and b, i.e. the major axis and the two minor axes of the object (and especially on its elongation).
+Conversely, the deformation intensity coefficient associated with the texture c_T has a relatively small effect on the size and elongation characteristics, but a significant effect on the shape characteristics such as circularity, sphericity, and solidity, especially given its obvious effect on the surface of the object.
+Finally, it should not be forgotten that the parameters a and b, i.e. the major axis and the two minor axes of the base ellipsoid, have the greatest influence on the size and overall shape of the object (and especially on its elongation).

-Finally, the fact that the projected major axis a_p and the elongation e, both calculated from the equivalent ellipse of the shape projected along an axis orthogonal to the maximum Feret diameter, make it relatively easy to estimate the mean values of the parameters a and b, assuming $a = a_p$ and $b = a_p \times e$, will prove particularly useful in the remainder of this paper when it comes to fitting the model parameters to real data.
+Finally, the fact that the projected major axis a_p and the elongation e, both calculated from the equivalent ellipse of the shape projected along an axis orthogonal to the maximum Feret diameter, make it relatively easy to estimate the mean values of the parameters a and b, assuming $a=a_p$ and $b=a_p\times e$, will prove particularly useful in the remainder of this paper when it comes to fitting the model parameters to real data.